They’re VERY different!

-If you are trying to decide between PhD in the US vs PhD in the UK, you should think more about fit.
-There are following 11 major differences in the two systems and choose the one that fits you the best:
+If you are trying to decide between pursuing a PhD in the US vs a PhD in the UK, you should think more about which fits you best.
+There are 11 major differences between the two systems and you need to choose the one that fits you best:

 #1 Masters Degree

 Typically, in Europe, you would join a PhD program after completing your Master’s degree.
-In the US, you would spend a few years taking courses (alongside research) to get you a Master’s degree.
+In the US, you would spend a few years taking courses (alongside research) to get your Master’s degree.

-If you already have a Master’s degree, you may get course waiver, which could reduce your duration of PhD completion.
+If you already have a Master’s degree, you may get a course waiver, which could reduce the time needed to complete your PhD.

 #2 Choose your project before starting your PhD